Cognistat: The test

-CAS (Cognistat Assessment System)
+CAS (Cognistat assessment system)

-A web-based version of Cognistat, CAS (The Cognistat Assessment System), appeared in 2010.
+A web-based version of Cognistat, the CAS (Cognistat assessment system), appeared in 2010.
 This on-line version of the test can be administered in Microsoft Windows and Apple Mac OS based operating systems.
 CAS provides cautions to the examiner, offers suggestions during testing and automatically generates a graphic profile of test results that can be compared with classic neurobehavioral disorders.
 The online test provides information related to the patient's medications, suggests specific cautions in interpreting test results and offers suggestions with regard to follow-up testing.
 CAS encourages the examiner to be mindful of the evolving neuro-medical context or micro-climate in which cognitive testing takes place.
 As such it allows the clinician to play an active role not only in assessment but also in designing treatment and rehabilitation strategies.